bkrai/Top-10-Machine-Learning-Methods-With-R/README.md

 # Top ten must know machine learning methods with R!

-Top Ten Must Know Machine Learning Methods for carrier in Data Analytics and Data Science
+Top Ten Must Know Machine Learning Methods for career in Data Analytics and Data Science

 Provides hands-on practical application examples for using most popular machine learning methods.
 Includes detailed lecture videos and link to R codes used in all application examples.